marlonc98/better_way/README.md

 This project is a technical test where the requirement was to have three screens with authentication and display information according to the user.
 However, I took the opportunity to explore the use of Inversify for dependency injection.

+### Accounts

+This application has two users: admin and pokehunter.
+Everything is done using permissions instead of roles.
+The account "ASH KESHUN" only has access to the Pokémon list, and for the user "PROFESOR OAK," you can access berries too.
+The settings is another shared screen and is used to close the session.

+#### Account Ash Keshun
+*email*: pokehunter@mail.com
+*password*: Pikachu123#

+#### Account Profesor OAK
+*email*: admin@mail.com
+*password*: Admin123#

 ### Improvements to Consider

 - **Better Validation**: Implement a more robust validation system, such as those provided by hooks.
+- **Password Visibility**: Add an option to toggle the visibility of the password.
 - **UI Enhancements**: Improve the user interface for a better user experience.
 - **API Integration Focus**: My primary focus was on API integration and setting up a system with different environments.
 - **Environment Flavors**: Add flavors to load environments as different apps, not just as a variable to change.